 3) “Is there any structural damage?”

-For more information regarding woodworm surveys and treatment in North Wales, please feel free to contact our office on 01492 338105 to speak to a friendly, helpful member of our team.
+For more information regarding woodworm surveys and treatment in North, Mid and South Wales, please feel free to contact our office on 01492 338105 to speak to a friendly, helpful member of our team.

-Dry Rot is a serious fungal infection that can be found in buildings throughout North Wales and the UK.
+Dry Rot is a serious fungal infection that can be found in buildings throughout North, Mid & South Wales and the UK.
 Dry Rot can have a devastating effect on building s and can be very costly to treat and eradicate.

 Dry Rot is a serious fungal infection that can spread throughout buildings, through masonry and behind plasterwork.
 It feeds on timber and has the ability to remove all structural integrity from timbers.